William Shatner to visit London Comic Con

 “Elaan of Troyius”

-During his three years at Stratford, Shatener’s roles included Lucentio in “The Taming of the Shrew,” Gratiano in “The Merchant of Venice,” and “Henry V.”
+During his three years at Stratford, Shatner’s roles included Lucentio in “The Taming of the Shrew,” Gratiano in “The Merchant of Venice,” and “Henry V.”

-William Shatner received the Stratford Festival’s prestigious Legacy Award in 2013.
+In 2013 Shatner received the Stratford Festival’s prestigious Legacy Award.

 Speaking at the Legacy Award reception Shatner recounted the time he was asked to fill in for Christopher Plummer in the title role of “Henry V.” Despite never having actually spoken the lines Shatner agreed to go on.
 “I wasn’t thinking of the consequences.
 If it happened now I would never do it.
 But I blundered through it.”